mscgenjs/mscgenjs-core/README.md

 ## Features
 - Parses and renders [MscGen][mscgen]
-  - Accepts all valid [MscGen][mscgen] programs and render them correctly.
+  - Accepts all valid [MscGen][mscgen] programs and render them correctly to sequence diagrams.
   - All valid MscGen programs accepted by mscgen_js are also accepted and rendered correctly by the original `mscgen` command.
   - If you find proof to the contrary: [tell us][mscgenjs.issues.compliance].